-The policy is to be implemented by Nambucca Shire Council and other relevant State Government Authorities.
+The policy is to be implemented by Nambucca Valley Council and other relevant State Government Authorities.

-The Nambucca River Estuary Management Plan Final Report dated April 2008 is now available for viewing at Nambucca Shire Council or by clicking the link below.
+The Nambucca River Estuary Management Plan Final Report dated April 2008 is now available for viewing at Nambucca Valley Council or by clicking the link below.

 Click on the links below to view the Nambucca River Master Plan and Compendium March 2010